 Ensure that exhaust ventilated to the outdoors is not being drawn back into the building through other windows, doors or air inlets.

-Verify that the seals around the lid and door of the Glowforge unit are intact.
+Verify that the seals around the lid and door of the printer are intact.

 Wait for fans to stop before you open the lid

 Opening your Glowforge during operation or during the cool down period may release smoke or fumes that have not yet been fully ventilated.

 If you’re still seeing or smelling excessive smoke or fumes when using Proofgrade materials, we’re here to help.
 Email us at email@example.com and send us: